Mount Lowe Railway: Visitors

 At the top of the incline was perched Charles Lawrence, the official photographer, on a special scaffold from which he would take pictures of the arriving visitors.
 For 25 cents, visitors could purchase a souvenir photo of their arrival on the incline car, with everyone else aboard, of course.
 George Wharton James, Lowe's publicist, had his own publication which touted the railway in its conception, construction, and operation.

 Megaphones, called "echophones", were installed on Mount Echo through which visitors could bellow into the back canyons and receive a number of echoes.
 The "sweet spot" where the most repeaters could be heard had at least nine reverberations of anything that was shouted loud enough.
 The study of the sweet spot has even been used as boy scout projects.

 Along the way in Millard Canyon, a special station stop was made at Dawn Station above the Dawn Mines, an old gold mining operation.
 The mines were deep in the canyon and visitors stopping off to see the digs spent an exorbitant amount of time getting back to the train.
 A false pit was dug just a hundred feet below the track to trick people into thinking they had visited the mine and were shortly ready to return to the train.

-The mountain itself offered a grand display of nature and hiking trails, plus a mule ride, the "Mount Lowe Eight," that transported guests around a trail.
+The mountain itself offered a display of surrounding nature and hiking trails, plus a mule ride, the "Mount Lowe Eight," that transported guests around a trail.
 This trail made a large figure eight traverse of Mt.
 Lowe and Mount Echo, starting and ending at the Alpine Tavert without ever traversing the same terrain twice.

 In 1922 Henry Ford visited the Mount Lowe Railway and returned with a Hollywood filming crew who made a silent film documentary of the trip with the camera mounted on the various cars, including the Great Incline.
 A reel containing 618 ft of this historic film is available at the Library of Congress.